Oak Bay Avenue - Tree Removal, Tree Planting and Sidewalk Trip Hazard Remediation Project

 - Temporary asphalt repair of sidewalk (1-2 days)

-- Permanent concrete repair of sidewalks/replanting of trees
+- Permanent concrete repair of sidewalks/replanting of trees (several weeks)

 The initial project concept was to complete all of the work during the period of April-June 2020, when businesses were shut mostly shut down due to COVID-19.
 Staff determined to take a slower approach to the project in order to minimize summer disruptions to businesses re-opening along the Avenue.